csc7/PP4_CI_WQCS/README.md

 ## **HTML Files**
 https://validator.w3.org/ was used to validate the new HTML files (those not being part of the Django framework).
 To test them, unique HTML files base+index, base+weather, base+blog and base+contact were created.
 The files were validated and accepted only when errors were related to control characters.

-Errors corrected using this sevice:
+Errors corrected using this service:

 - **base.html**:
     - Id body for body tag changed as it needs to have a different name; corrected after using the validator.